w3f/polkadot-wiki/docs/maintain-wss.md

 Kusama sync node (non-validator).

 Create a new server on your provider of choice or locally at home (preferred).
-We'll assume you're using Ubuntu 18.04.
-Then install Substrate and build the node.
+We'll assume you're using Ubuntu 20.04.
+Let's install Substrate and build the node.

 ```bash
 curl https://getsubstrate.io -sSf | bash